mobxjs/mobx/docs/reactions.md

 counter.count++
 ```

-We strongly recommend to always use the disposer function that is returned from these functions as soon as their side effect is no longer needed.
+We strongly recommend to always use the disposer function that is returned from these methods as soon as their side effect is no longer needed.
 Failing to do so can lead to memory leaks.

 The `reaction` argument that is passed as second argument to the effect functions of `reaction` and `autorun`, can be used to prematurely clean up the reaction as well by calling `reaction.dispose()`.